krigjo25/Console-vanityPlates-py/README.md

 The application was implemented as a CS50P assignment.<br>
 Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.

+An demo can be watched at [CS50P: Problem Set 5](https://cs50.harvard.edu/python/2022/psets/2/plates/)

 ## Installation
 1. Clone the repository:
 ```sh